Child Therapist: Choosing A Child Counselor

 Meet with the therapist before scheduling therapy sessions

 Meeting with a potential therapist can help parents find a proper fit.
 You might want to learn as much as possible about a provider before you agree to schedule your child's first session.
 Consider asking questions about their background, their experience addressing your child's specific challenges, and how they treat their clients.
-You can ask how frequently you can talk with the counselor and how they might update you on progress.
+You can ask how frequently you can talk with the child counselor and how they might update you on progress.

-Consider talking to around two to three child therapists or counselors before choosing one to work with your child.
+Consider talking to around two to three child therapists or child counselors before choosing one to work with your child.
 If you only talk to one person, you may not understand how others could offer support.
 Try to be patient with your meetings and ensure you communicate effectively with each therapist.

 Getty/AnnaStills